zacanger/zacanger.github.io/blog/src/posts/two-things-that-might-be-fun.md

 This a totally made-up syntax for a thing that doesn't exactly exist, and I don't know how useful this would actually be, since there are already great React libraries for ClojureScript out there.
 Just think it'd be neat to be able to to JSX in Scheme.
-I dunno, just a thought.